 On the other hand, if you are in the market for a gaming laptop or need a model for multitasking between programs, it may be worth buying an expensive laptop equipped with a premium processor for a smoother overall experience.

-On the other hand, anyone searching for a good gaming laptop should be on the lookout for features like “VR Ready,” a high refresh rate, a high-quality graphics card, and a wider aspect ratio.
+People who buy a gaming laptop only to use it for word processing and streaming movies will not get their money’s worth.
+On the other hand, anyone searching for a good gaming laptop should look for features like “VR Ready,” a high refresh rate, a high-quality graphics card, and a wider aspect ratio.

 If you plan on watching a lot of Netflix, Disney+, and other streaming video apps on your laptop, consider investing in a nicer screen with thin bezels.

-The average laptop may not feature too many connectivity options outside of a few USB-A or USB-C ports.
+The average laptop may not feature many connectivity options outside of a few USB-A or USB-C ports.